natebennett1/Ark.CV/README.md

 # Ark.CV Fish Counting Pipeline

-This repository contains a single-script computer vision pipeline for counting and classifying fish passages using an Ultralytics YOLO model.
-The script ingests a video, tracks detections across frames, applies domain-specific species logic, and exports both an annotated video and CSV-based analytics.
+This repository contains a vision pipeline for counting and classifying fish passages using an Ultralytics YOLO model.
+The pipeline ingests a video, tracks detections across frames, applies domain-specific species logic, and exports both an annotated video and CSV-based analytics.

-## Repository Structure

-- `model0903.py` – Main entry point that loads the YOLO model, performs detection, tracks fish with BoT-SORT, applies seasonal and location-based logic, triggers human-in-the-loop (HITL) exports, and writes per-track measurements.
-- `README.md` – This guide.

 ## Requirements